 In 2008, Ecuadorians voted in a referendum to adopt a new constitution.
 Progressives were thrilled by the document, and the accompanying promises of then-president Correa.
-This enthusiasm has waned, and HECUA's Community Internships in Latin America program examines why.
-CILA students analyze the ideals embodied in the Constitution of 2008 and the challenges the country has faced in applying those ambitious goals.
+This enthusiasm has waned, and HECUA's Community Internships in Latin America (CILA) program examines why.
+Students in this program analyze the ideals embodied in the Constitution of 2008 and the challenges the country has faced in applying those ambitious goals.

 Total: students will complete all four courses for a total of 16 credits.

 - Politics and Development in Ecuador (4 credits)

 - Community Participation and Social Change (4 credits)

 - Independent Study Project (4 credits)